MorningCoffeeZombie/SourceGameScripts/README.md

 # SourceGameScripts
 Scripts for Valve (Steam) games to improve performance and/or change the eperience.
 Files are named based on the applicable game and usage.
+Files prefixed by "source_" are agnostic and may work with any game.